fikinitiative/vagrant-debian-web/README.md

 * Run composer install on the project:
   $ cd /Users/youruser/Sites/wp-fikstore/
   $ composer install

-* Copy database backup file (ddbb.sql) on the /Users/youruser/vagrant-debian-web directory and goes to the directory.
-Then, executes the backup file on the virtual machine:
-  $ vagrant ssh
-  $ mysql -ufikstores -p dev_fikstores < /vagrant/ddbb.sql

 * Now, you can test it on a browser: http://prueba.fikstore.lc/